Lena Dunham Shares List of Baby Names She Made With Ex Jack Antonoff

 In addition to Carrot, some of the other names on the list included: Oz, Kelly, Na, Ricki Lee, Jacki, Eddy, Joy, Sara Lee, Zavie, Toni, Camilla, Loretta, Rah, Shogo, and Clare.

-Despite their breakup the exes have remained close.
+Despite their breakup, the exes have remained close.
 In June, Dunham posed in a selfie with Antonoff, writing, “Best friends 4ever.”

-In May, Dunham penned a piece for Vogue, opening up about the painful split.
+In May, Dunham also penned a piece for Vogue, opening up about the painful split from the 34-year-old musician.

 “We sat in our shared kitchen of nearly four years and quietly faced each other, acknowledging what nobody wanted to say," Dunham wrote.
 "That obsessive connection had turned to blind devotion, and the blinders were coming off to reveal that we had evolved separately (the least shocking reason of all and perhaps the most common).”